DeLuxe-1337/ChronLang/README.md

 Generating C source code thus allows for easy cross-platform with compilers like clang, tcc, gcc, or msvc.

 #### What can I do to contribute?
 There are many ways you can contribute!
-You can work on the C backend (most needed), and you can implement features (right now the GC is in need of proper implementation).
+You can work on the C backend, and you can implement features.
 You can clean up the compiler source.
 You can extend functionality, you can fix issues, and the list goes on.

 ## When was this project created?
 1/21/24